javaJumar/circles-capstone-/README.md

 ------
 Type in any interest, and put in your zip code.
 The app will search for all related events within a 30 mile radius.
 Click on the Google Maps markers for more information related to that event.
 The app is designed to be very intuitive.

+IMPORTANT: In the mobile view, click on a marker to view detials of the event.
+Clicking a marker will give you an option of searching again for an event, or go back to the map section.

 ![Out & About Search Results](https://github.com/javaJumar/out-about-capstone/blob/master/Search%20Results.png)

 Features